thaifjord_buy1

 ”Thaifjord” is a documentary series following the life of five Thai women and their husbands living in a remote fjord in Norway.

-Most Norwegians consider the “Thai-ladies” to be desperate women escaping poverty and prostitution by marrying hopeless and sexist men.
+Most Norwegians consider the “Thai-brides” to be desperate women escaping poverty and prostitution by marrying hopeless and sexist men.
 They are believed to live in bad relationships where they equally exploit each other, and there is no love or even respect between them.

 kaare-og-sumalee-vei.jpg

-Five couples have opened their homes and harts to us – hoping it can make a difference.
+Five couples have opened their homes and hearts to us – hoping it can make a difference.
 Together we have made a unique, honest and entertaining series about love and life in the village of Thaifjord.

 p1000171.jpg

-Contact Skofteland film AS:
+Contact at Skofteland film AS:

 Hilde Skofteland